 or sumptuous emerald green velvet?

 Are you all over pattern?

 If you’re feeling a little braver still and are inspired by some of the amazing all-over patterns, seen at the Rixo show, you could go for a ditsy floral.

 or a check?

-One thing’s for sure, there are so many beautiful shapes, colours and patterns coming from February’s London Fashion Week.
+They’re a far cry from our plain white sofas, that’s for sure; there are so many beautiful shapes, colours and patterns coming from February’s London Fashion Week.

 And whilst some of it ‘may’ be totally bonkers and not suitable for a trip down to Tesco, there’s an awful lot that translates so beautifully for the home.